Part horticulturist, part extreme gardener, I inform, engage, and make it FUN!

 You don’t need an acreage to grow lots of your own veg—and this inspiring talk will give you lots of ideas about how to maximize production from a small space.
 Get ideas for unique containers, find out about vertical gardening, see how easy it is to grow a rooftop garden, and get practical pointers about plant care.
 If you’ve ever wondered if it’s really possible to harvest lots from a small space, this talk is for you.

 Crops that Wow

 When veggie gardening space is limited, why grow the green beans you can easily buy at the store?
 Instead, paint the supper table with a surprising array of coloured veg including red okra, purple beans, yellow carrots, rainbow chard, and golden beets.
-Then add an exotic touch with intercultural crops such as bitter melon or Malabar spinach, treats that are hard to find at the supermarket.
-If you grow veg or want to grow veg, but want to be a bit different, this talk is for you.
+Then add an exotic touch with crops such as cardoon or Malabar spinach—treats that are hard to find at the supermarket.
+If you want veg that's a bit different, this talk is for you.

 Grow Figs Where You Think You Can't

 So you didn’t think you could grow figs in a northern climate?
 You can.
 And you don’t need a greenhouse to do it.
 Fig trees are forgiving plants that take a lot of abuse.
 I'm a fig-pig who grows fig trees in Toronto.
 If you want the simple truth about growing a crop of figs at home—and want to know how to propagate your own fig trees—this talk is for you.